-Blue Elephant, an established restaurant brand, has branches all over the world in 12 different countries.
-The group specialises in Royal Thai cuisine – a rich and exotic combination of flavours once uniquely created for the Royal Palace that has recently grown popular because of the global spread of Thai cooking.
+Blue Elephant has restaurants all over the world, in 12 different countries.
+The group specialises in Royal Thai cuisine – a rich and exotic combination of flavours once uniquely created for the Royal Palace that has grown popular because of the global spread of Thai cooking.

-The Phuket branch is based in a splendid, old Chinese-colonial style mansion set in sprawling grounds near the heart of the old quarter of Phuket Town.
-Fine dining set in opulent surroundings are the order of the day at Blue Elephant, Phuket branch.
+The Phuket branch is based in a splendid old Chinese-colonial-style mansion set in sprawling grounds near the heart of Phuket Old Town.
+Fine dining set in opulent surroundings is the order of the day at Blue Elephant Phuket.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Coral & Racha Islands Full-Day Tour

 - Sea Kayaking at Ang Thong Marine Park

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch